Ground penetrating radar training using professional GPR survey equipment

 The Complete GPR Training Programme

 Electromagnetic locating is the foundation of most utility surveys, but it cannot detect all services.
-Non-conductive pipes, poorly connected systems, congested utility corridors and services with no viable connection point all present challenges that GPR is uniquely placed to address.
-But GPR is only useful when the operative knows how to set it up correctly, read the data in the field, and process it accurately afterwards.
+Non-conductive pipes, poorly connected systems, congested utility corridors and services with no viable connection point all present challenges that ground penetrating radar is uniquely placed to address.
+But GPR technology is only useful when the operative knows how to set it up correctly, read the data in the field, and extract meaningful GPR insights from the results.
+Equipment selection, correct configuration, and accurate post processing all determine whether a ground penetrating radar survey adds genuine value or generates misleading data.

 Sygma's GPR training programme is structured in two modules that work together as a complete system.
 Module 1 builds the theoretical knowledge and practical skills needed to operate GPR equipment on a live survey site.
 Module 2 takes that capability further, covering GPS-integrated data collection, grid surveys, multi-array antennas and the full post processing workflow in Object Mapper software.